Sahana-manjunath1995/College_api_project/readme.md

 $ sudo apt install docker.io
 '''

-   You’ll then get a prompt asking you to choose between y/n - choose y

    3. Install all the dependency packages using the following command:
 ```bash
 $ sudo snap install docker